TheSchilk/ws2812_spi/README.md

 This will reduce RAM-overhead, but will usually increase interrupt load.

 Furthermore the time between SPI bytes is critical and has to be consistent.
-Any interrupt-based implementation must run at a high enough priority to not be interrupt, and be handled quickly.
+Any interrupt-based implementation must run at a high enough priority to be handeled instantly.

 !!!
 TODO: ONLY BUFFERED IS IMPLEMENTED !!!!